When a loved one begins to grow older and needs extra care, weighing your options of home care vs nursing home can be a stressful decision.

 - The cost of home care vs nursing homes is generally the more affordable option.

-- Loved ones remain in a familiar setting, which is especially useful for dementia and Alzheimer’s patients.
+- Loved ones remain in a familiar setting, which is especially useful for dementia and Alzheimer’s patients on a day to day basis.

 - The individual gets to build a one-on-one relationship with their in-home caregiver instead of relying on many staff members at a nursing home.